davedevils/KartNChibi/docs/reverse/IDA_GUIDE.md

 # KnC UI - Complete Reverse Engineering Guide

-## 📋 Objectif
+## Objective

-Extraire **toutes les positions, tailles, et assets** de chaque UI du jeu depuis IDA Pro.
+Extract **all positions, sizes, and assets** for each game UI from IDA Pro.

 ---

-## 🔍 Méthodologie Générale
+## General Methodology

-### Étape 1: Identifier la Fonction Init
+### Step 1: Identify Init Function

-Chaque UI state a une fonction d'initialisation:
+Each UI state has an initialization function:

 | State | Name | Init Function | IDA Address |
 |-------|------|---------------|-------------|